Borrowing & Renewing Items from the NCC Libraries

 Items can be renewed through SpartaCat by accessing My Account.
 Please contact the Circulation Desk at 610-861-5360 if you have forgotten your PIN.

 Return library items using the libraries' outdoor dropboxes.
 The Bethlehem dropbox is located at the North entrance of College Center, off the Quad.
 The Monroe dropbox is located at the West entrance of Keystone Hall, near the non-automated doors.
-While access to the libraries is limited at this time, items may also be returned for free through UPS using the shipping envelope and label we can provide to you.
+Library items may also be returned for free through UPS using the shipping envelope and label we can provide to you.

 Failure to return library materials or pay fees may result in a hold being placed on an individual's library account or college Bursar account.
 Library account holds are obligations to NCC, and may prohibit receipt of grades, course registration, transcript requests, graduation, and further borrowing of library materials.